epicodus-lessons/react-with-redux-completed-help-queue/README.md

 ## What is this?
 ----

-This is a completed example project called "Help Queue" that demonstrates how to use React and Redux from from the LearnHowToProgram.com [Week 3: React with Redux coursework](https://www.learnhowtoprogram.com/react/react-with-redux).
+This is a completed example project called "Help Queue" that demonstrates how to use React and Redux from the LearnHowToProgram.com [Week 3: React with Redux coursework](https://www.learnhowtoprogram.com/react/react-with-redux).

 ## Project Setup
 ---